everettVT/daft-video-embeddings/friction/FRICTION_LOG_DUMP.md

 - splitting videos by key frames, as *split_video()*
 - extracting audio, as *audio()*

-In addition to these key concerns within the community, I also explored:
+In addition to these focus areas, I also explored friction points in video ai pipelines such as:

 - generating embeddings for images, audio, and video using google/embedding-gemma, nvidia/parakeet, and google/videoprism respectively.
 - shot boundary detection using embeddings (keyframe detection for video segmentation)
 - concurrent reads with video seeking.
 - Extract keyframe pts, batch on predined duration with predefined sizing.

+1. Exploring what it looks like if it's prohibitive to load all frames into memory
+2. Reading Audio from videos and using timestamped transcription for segmentation
+3. Image Embedding based shot boundary detection
+4. Video Embeddings for Video Understanding

 ## Summary

 Video processing is hard.

-## Actual Summary

- `read_video_frames()` is convenient, but insufficient.
-For the naive use case of reading images to a row limit and generating video embeddings on 16 frame clips, I was able to get the happy path working within a few work sessions.
+`read_video_frames()` is convenient and well built, but could use some enrichment.  use case of reading images to a row limit and generating video embeddings on 16 frame clips, I was able to get the happy path working within a few work sessions.
 Once I faced the prospect of video segmentation and seeking to concurrently read videos with daft.File things became more complicated.

-Or at least, I thought they were.
-I spent several frustrated days trying to implement shot boundary detection (SBD).
-Luckily, window functions collapses into a fully daft native pipeline, so long as you are ok with reading all video data sequentially with a read_video_frames.
+Window functions collapses into a fully daft native pipeline, so long as you are ok with reading all video data sequentially with a read_video_frames.

 What makes video processing particularly complex isn't just memory management, but the number of early decisions an engineer has to commit to when designing their workload.
 While my particular workload of video embeddings is straightforward, if I were building the pipeline for a more specific downstream task, I may implement things very differently.